Go to MetaPulse

 11. It will display all Alerts based on your selection

-NOTE: You can also combine some or all of the other filters together: Keywords, Type, Status, Priority, Responsible Area, Responsible Post, Assignee, Alerted By Member, Alerted By Area, Impacted Party, Frequency, Submitted Date, Updated Date, Incident Date and Alert.
+NOTE: You can also combine some or all of the other filters together: Keywords, Type, Status, Priority, Responsible Team, Responsible Position, Assignee, Alerted By Member, Alerted By Team, Impacted Party, Frequency, Submitted Date, Updated Date, Incident Date and Alert.

 12. A summary of the Alert progress is displayed.
 See Alert Summary for more info.

 13. There is one more filter that can be used: All / Any.
 The default selection is All.
-It means that if you combine multiple filters, the Objective you are searching for needs to match all of them.
-The Any filter will return all Objectives that belong to each individual filter.
+It means that if you combine multiple filters, the Alert you are searching for needs to match all of them.
+The Any filter will return all Alerts that belong to each individual filter.
 Click on All to switch between All / Any.

 Find Alerts using Alert Filter